cuiboyuan/US_PopularVote2020_Prediction/README.md

 ## Files

-__US 2020 Presidential Election Prediction.pdf__ is the final report of our prediction
+__US-2020-Presidential-Election-Prediction.pdf__ is the final report of our prediction

 __US 2020 Presidential Election Prediction.Rmd__ is the code we use to generate the report